Chair-for-Security-Engineering/AGEMA/README.md

 Build the AGEMA framework using the instructions above, and run AGEMA by entering `./bin/release/AGEMA -h`.
 It shows a help and possible options for the command line.

 ## Input (Design)
 AGEMA reads a Verilog netlist of the unprotected design.
-When the design in VHDL/Verilog is written at the behavioral level, it should be first synthesized by a synthesize, e.g., Design Compiler or Yosis.
+When the design in VHDL/Verilog is written at the behavioral level, it should be first synthesized by a synthesize, e.g., Design Compiler or Yosys.
 The resulting netlist should be flattened and should use certain cells.
 See the instructions below for each synthesizer.

 ### Synopsis Design Compiler